EliteFitAI/ef-help-center/docs/FAQs/FAQs.md

 ### Q: Is the 2-metre distance required to start the workout?

 **A:** The 2-metre distance is not mandatory.
-Ensure you are completely visible, and the screen border turns green before starting.
+Ensure you are visible head to toe, and the screen border turns green.

 ---